drusepth/inline-tests/README.md

 end
 ```

 You can also flag methods that need tests but don't have them yet with the `untested` prefix.
-For example:
+This does nothing but make
+methods easily-greppable for you or your team itchin' to write some much-needed tests.
 ```ruby
 untested def integer_division(x, y) return Float::INFINITY if y.zero?